Kenton County Parks & Recreation

 If you are the winning team manager, it is your responsibility to post the scores online or to call them in.

 Rosters: During the regular season, and up until 4 weeks before the tournament is scheduled to begin, you may list as many as 20 players on your roster at any given time.

-Bye Week: For Monday Men's Church: A: With an 11-team league, our maximum number for teams in each league (due to the number of available fields), each team will have one BYE in their schedule.
-B: With a 10-team league, there will not be a Bye in their schedule.
-For Friday Co-Ed: With a 10-team field, there will be no Bye in their schedule and two teams each week will play a Double-Header.
-(Teams will still play a 10-game season, it just won't be a true 10-game round-robin season.
-However, that will fill Fields 1, 2 and 5 at Middleton-Mills Park where all games are played with early and late games.)
+Bye Week: For Monday Men's Church: A: With an 9-team league, each team will have one BYE in their schedule.
+B: With an 9-team league, each team will have one BYE in their schedule.
+For Friday Co-Ed: With a 6-team league, there will be no Bye in the schedule and two teams each week will play a Double-Header.
+(Teams will still play a 9-week season, it just won't be a true 10-game round-robin season.
+However, that will fill Fields 2 and 5 at Middleton-Mills Park where all games are played with early and late games.)

-NO GAMES on Holiday Weekends There will be no games scheduled for the holiday weekends of Memorial Day (May 26 & 29), Independence Day (June 30 & July 3), and if we go that long, Labor Day (September 1 & 4).
+NO GAMES on Holiday Weekends There will be no games scheduled for the holiday weekends of Memorial Day (May 25 & 28) and Independence Day (July 2 & 6).

 Umpires Fees: Umpires fees are $15 per team and are NOT included in your league fee.
 Each team will pay the Umpire directly before each game.
 A few words regarding Umpires: Without an Umpire, there is no game.